 When it comes to buying or leasing a car the options can be confusing.
 To help you make an informed decision we have provided the information below.
 We hope you find it informative and useful.

-When you buy the new or used car you pay for the entire cost of the vehicle.
-When you lease the new or used car, you pay for only a portion of the vehicle’s cost, which is the part you use during the time you are driving it.
+When you buy the new or pre-owned car you pay for the entire cost of the vehicle.
+When you lease the new or pre-owned car, you pay for only a portion of the vehicle’s cost, which is the part you use during the time you are driving it.

 Who Owns It

 Whether you pay for the car with cash, or finance it and make monthly payments, either way it’s yours.
 Of course, if you’re financing it, you’ll have to meet the obligations the lender requires, like a certain down payment amount and timely monthly payments.
 If you don’t, they have the right to repossess

 If you’re financing it, the bank will probably request a down payment.
 You can also trade-in another vehicle and use any equity towards your down payment.
 The amount of the down payment is usually based on the lender’s requirements and your credit score.

 Your vehicle will be worth whatever you can sell it for in the future and that depends on how well you maintain it.
 (Be smart and protect your investment with regular scheduled maintenance by a factory-authorized facility!)

 Once you’ve paid off what you owe on your contract, that’s it.
 Your vehicle is 100% yours.
 The lending institution will send you a Lien Release as proof that the vehicle is completely paid off and all yours.